- AI Workshops for Companies

 Depth

-Tool demo, prompt tips, and general productivity promises.
+Tool demos, prompt tips, and generic productivity promises.

-Spec writing, review, tests, privacy, engineering handoff, and realistic limits.
+Spec writing, review, tests, privacy, handover to engineering, and realistic limits.

-After the workshop, there is often no shared standard.
+After the workshop, teams often still lack a shared standard.

 You leave with workshop results, decision logic, and concrete team routines.